craigargh/cfg-python/course_handbook/session_1.md

 The value `18.42` should be displayed when this program is ran.

 There are a handful of maths operators in Python.
-Let's do a task to find out how they behave.
+Let's do an exercise to find out how they behave.

 ----

-### **Task 1.1** Operators in the Python Console
+### **Exercise 1.1:** Operators in the Python Console

 In this task you will use different maths operators to discover their purpose.
 You'll also learn about a different way to run Python code using the Python console.